-| All acting against God&#8217;s commandments and doing that which was not to be done, was sin, and called for the sin-offering; but there were trespasses against the *individual,* wrongs done to the *neighbour,* by breaches of confidence and the like, and for these there was a trespass-offering.
+¦All acting against God's commandments and doing that which was not to be done, was sin, and called for the sin-offering; but there were trespasses against the *individual*, wrongs done to the *neighbour*, by breaches of confidence and the like, and for these there was a trespass-offering.
 See the first seven verses of @Leviticus 6.

 {341}